 - All the resources that must be managed

-- And, all the metrics that must be measured to ensure the achievement of that goal.
+- All the metrics that must be measured to ensure the achievement of that goal

 After all, you can’t improve what you can’t measure.
 In this way, your operational plan dictates whether or not your strategic plan meets with success or not.